-14. HEARING REQUESTS
+14 HEARING REQUESTS

-- 14.1 Protests shall be written on forms available by the race committee and delivered there within 45 minutes of the docking time of the RC vessel.
-The Protest Time Limit will be posted on the official notice board. - 14.2 Notices of protests by the race committee or protest committee will be posted on the official notice board to inform boats under RRS 61.1(b).
+- 14.1 Protests shall be written on forms available from the race committee and delivered to them within 45 minutes of the docking time of the RC vessel.
+The Protest Time Limit will be posted on the official notice board. - 14.2 Notices of protests by the race committee or protest committee will be posted on the official notice board to inform boats under RRS 60.2(a)(2).

-15. SAFETY REGULATIONS
+15 SAFETY REGULATIONS

-- 15.1 [DP] A boat that retires from a race shall notify the Race Committee as soon as possible. - 15.2 Prior to the warning signal of her first race each day, a boat shall sail past the stern of the race signal vessel, hail her sail number and be acknowledged by the race committee.
+- 15.1 [DP] A boat that retires from a race shall notify the Race Committee as soon as possible. - 15.2 Prior to the warning signal of her first race each day, a boat shall sail past the stern of the race committee signal vessel, hail her sail number and be acknowledged by the race committee.